BravoChos/BravoChos/README.md

 ## About me

 Specialized in AWS, react & react native and eager to become a professional solution architect.
-5+ years of experience as a DevOps Engineer and 3+ years of experience building mobile applications(ios & android) as a react native develeper.
+5+ years of experience as a DevOps Engineer and 3+ years of experience building mobile applications(ios & android).
 Self-driven and passionate about learning new skills.
 Currently, working on building global travel platforms.

 - 🔭 I’m currently working on creating beautiful apps with React Native and AWS.
 - 🌱 I’m currently learning typescript and k8s.